 I am a current Ph.D. candidate in physical anthropology in the Anthropology Department at the Graduate Center of the City University of New York (CUNY), part of the New York Consortium in Evolutionary Primatology (NYCEP).
 I have been funded through the National Science Foundation’s Integrative Graduate Education and Research Traineeship (IGERT).

 I am interested in the relationship between behavior, ecology, and morphology in extant and fossil primates.
 For my dissertation I am modeling the biomechanics of suspensory locomotion to address questions concerning patterns of locomotor evolution in hominoids throughout the Miocene and and role of arboreality in fossil Pliocene hominin postcranial evolution.

-Specifically, I intend to use in vivo biomechanical experimental data and museum-collected osteological measures of the hand and upper limb to investigate the relationship between relative hand size, intrinsic manual proportions, absolute body size, and substrate properties.
+Specifically, I marry my knowledge of soft tissue morphology from the anatomy lab with museum-collected osteological measures of the hand and upper limb to investigate the relationship between bony morphology and muscle actions to calculate biomechanical parameters in relation to locomotion.
 The objectives of this project include evaluating morphological requisites of suspensory locomotion and inferring the mode of arboreality in fossil hominoids and hominins.

 LINKS TO MY CONTENT ON OTHER SITES:

 - Meet the Scientist at AMNH: Public perceptions of human evolution (April 3, 2015)

 - In Search of DNA: A semester in the Disotell Lab (Dec.
 18, 2014)

 - Shoulder to Shoulder: Dr. Susan Larson shares her research on primate scapular morphology with the NYCEP, Hunter College Community (Dec.
 9, 2014)